gazebosim/docs/ros_installation.md

 ## Installing the default Gazebo version for a ROS distribution using binary installations

-For users that need to run a specific version of ROS and want to use all the gazebo ROS related packages out-of-the-box, taking the following approach is recommended
+For users that need to run a specific version of ROS and want to use all the Gazebo ROS related packages out-of-the-box, taking the following approach is recommended:

 ### ROS 2 Humble and ROS 2 Rolling